ArtisticCodr/Book_Search_Web_App/README.md

 The php part represents the backend of this project

-# JavaScript
+# JavaScript/HTML
-The javascript part represents the frontend of this project
+The javascript and html part represents the frontend of this project

 # Note
 This Project was written as a part of the course "Script Languages" at The Faculty Of Computer Science in Belgrade